isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 client.
 The ability of the server to reassign the same lease to a returning client is referred to as "lease affinity."

 When lease affinity is enabled (i.e. when ``hold-reclaimed-time`` is configured to a value greater than zero), the server still reclaims leases according to the parameters described in :ref:`lease-reclaim-config`, but the reclaimed leases are held in the database for a specified amount of time rather than removed.
+If both ``flush-reclaimed-timer-wait-time`` and ``hold-reclaimed-time`` are greater than zero, the lease is expired immediately when the client sends a release message instead of being deleted from the lease storage.
 When the client returns, the server first verifies whether there are any reclaimed leases associated with this client and then reassigns them if possible.
 However, it is important to note that any reclaimed lease may be assigned to another client if that client specifically asks for it.
 Therefore, lease affinity does not guarantee that the reclaimed lease will be available for the client who used it before; it merely increases the chances of the client being assigned the same lease.
 If the lease pool is small - namely, in DHCPv4, for which address space is limited - there is an increased likelihood that the expired lease will be assigned to another client.

 Consider the following configuration: